qingwanceceliacheng/qingwanceceliacheng.github.io/_news/announcement_7.md

 related_posts: false
 ---

-We received the **Top Poster Presentation Award** at the 2023 International Conference on Gender Research (ICGR).
+We received the **Best Poster Presentation Award** at the 2023 International Conference on Gender Research (ICGR).